A little bit about who we are ~

 My oldest son Alec had terrible asthma when he was little.
 It began when he was three months old and lasted five long years.
 He frequently caught colds that severely affected his lungs- he was constantly wheezing, coughing, and struggling to breathe.
 We went through numerous late night emergency room visits, multiple extended hospital stays, two 911 calls, many doctor visits, several specialist appointments, and prescriptions for heavy duty drugs including albuterol, steroids, and antibiotics.
 We even had his tonsils and adenoids removed.

 My breaking point occurred after a 2-day trip to the Mayo Clinic in Rochester, Minnesota.
-My son received 25 allergy testing pokes as well as an aerosol “irritant” into his lungs that caused him to cough for six weeks straight.
+My son received 25 allergy testing pokes as well as an aerosol “irritant” in his lungs that caused him to cough for six weeks straight.
 Their conclusion was that he would have asthma and allergies for his entire life.
-As a last ditch effort I asked the doctor about diet and supplements.
+As a last-ditch effort, I asked the doctor about diet and supplements.
 I was told that neither would have any impact on asthma- rather, I should load up on prescription drugs and prepare an action plan for future asthma attacks.
 When we left Rochester, our son was so much sicker than when had arrived.
 I felt angry, frustrated and hopeless.

 Shortly after I took my first herb class, taught by Lise Wolff.
 She gave me an analogy that stuck with me.
 She told me to think of the immune system like a cup.
 Just as a cup filled past its limit will overflow and lose its functionality, an immune system overloaded with too many toxins cannot do its job properly.
 She told me that this will show up in some as asthma and allergies.